 At about the same time, Westmoreland County Department of Public Safety offered the use of their 800 MHz master site "switch".
 This switch is the "brain" that controls the entire system.
 By joining with Westmoreland County, Armstrong County would save several million dollars and would also be able share multiple assets.
 At the same time, first responders would be able to talk with each other across county lines.
 Based on Kimball's recommendations, the Board of Commissioners approved the purchase of the 800 MHz system and sharing the Westmoreland master site.
 Since the Westmoreland master site was Motorola equipment, the county entered into negotiations with Motorola to purchase the necessary system infrastructure.

 Over the next year, numerous meetings were held with all stakeholders.
 A select group of Fire, Police, and EMS Chiefs were selected to sit on a committee to assist the county in meeting the needs of the emergency responders.
-At one of the meetings held at the Westmoreland County DPS builiding, a question was raised about creating a name for the project.
-In just a few minutes, Rich Matason, (then Director of Westmoreland DPS) scribbled out Inter COunt Regional Radio System - ICORRS - on a piece of scratch paper.
-ICORRS was unamisously adopted and the project had a name.
+At one of the meetings held at the Westmoreland County DPS building, a question was raised about creating a name for the project.
+In just a few minutes, Rich Matason, (then Director of Westmoreland DPS) scribbled out Inter Count Regional Radio System - ICORRS - on a piece of scratch paper.
+ICORRS was unanimously adopted and the project had a name.

 Also during that time, Indiana County announced that they were interested in joining the proposed radio system.
 After several more meetings, Indiana County officially became a third partner in ICORRS.